inframanufaktur/clean-urls/README.md

 The package takes the string of an URL and converts it with `new URL`.

+Since it uses `new URL` you can only use this with URLs that contain a protocol and a hostname. `/about/?utm_source=test` will not work.

 The search parameters of the URLs are matched against the list in `./data/params.js`.
 It it matches and the associated company is not present in your allowlist, the param gets removed.

 ## Compatability